 - But most enterprise blockchains are not using the same tech as the top crypto currencies.
 They are using Hyperledger, Hyperledger Fabric in particular.
 It is not costing them 5–20 bucks per transaction in fees like BTC and Ethererum network.
 And they don’t need to worry about PoW wasteful mining or PoS complexity of powerplay.
 An efficient permissioned ledger with good smart contract, called chaincode, support to keep all stakeholders happy.
 There might not be wide enterprise adoption of public crypto blockchains, but only to use them for the open cryptocurrency aspects, or like Elon Musk bet on BTC growing faster in value than their core car making business.

 - The biggest players in crypto are exchanges.
 It’s worth remember this because no matter if the market goes up or down, they make money by volume of trades.
-But unlike BTC and ETH being just the tech behind the crypto, most exchanges are registered companies that can be shutdown by governements.
+But unlike BTC and ETH being just the tech behind the crypto, most exchanges are registered companies that can be shutdown by governments.
 Sure, most of them are registered at tax or crypto friendly countries, but it is still a big risk in a well connected (financial) world.
 Even Switzerland is slowly complying to certain global financial rules.
+The richest crypto players are good at keeping a low profile.
+(It’s time to watch Godfather again.)

 - Talk to BTC hodlr and they will turn all news positive.
 They will say that regulations of crypto will be a good thing.
 Will help with adoption.
 So people can start using it globally, to spend the same crypto globally to buy coffee.
 It sounds great, but we can do that with USD already.
 Using Visa or Mastercard to do secure global USD transactions electronically.
 But as a regulated well adopted currency, BTC shouldn’t have such big daily swings, it will just be like any top currencies in the world.
 Boring.
 How many private individual USD day traders do you know?
 When crypto becomes boring, will people just go back to using fiat which they actually didn’t stop using?
 Most people like crypto because it is not regulated and volatile.
 They don’t care that much about the tech or trust, they hardly understand the maths and cryptography.